sensemore/code.sensemore.io/docs/senseway_system_integration.md

 ### <span style="color: rgb(240,95,34)">Measurement Upload URL</span>

-Senseway manages measurement uploads for attached devices, publishing metadata over MQTT and transmitting signal binaries via HTTP.
+Senseway manages measurement uploads for attached devices by publishing metadata over MQTT and transmitting signal binaries via HTTP.
 The default binary upload URL is _<https://core.sensemore.io/measurement/>_, however, the URL can be retrieved or modified using the following topic.